Plant a Shade Garden - Add Color and Relaxation to your Yard

 - Violets

 Shade gardens have a more realistic look if you take the time to look around your yard and neighborhood to see what plants naturally grow in shade.
-Take a few suggestions from Mother Nature and you will notice a difference.
+Take a few suggestions from Mother Nature and you will notice a difference between the sun loving plants and shade plants.
 You may even consider digging up a few found or foraged plants from the woods or roadsides.

-You should be able to find day lilies, ferns, violets, lambs ears, violets and much more.
+You should be able to find day lilies, ferns, violets, lambs ears, violets and many more wild plants.
 These perennials thrive in the shade and multiply with a little care.
 Collect a few of these kinds of plants for your space and then add other perennials and annuals to the collection.

-To plan a garden fist prepare the soil and get out weed and rocks.
+To plant a shade theme garden first prepare the soil and get out weed and rocks.
 Place your bigger plants that add emphasis to the garden.
+Larger plants usually look better in the background of your garden where they will emphasis the small plants in front.

 Once you have several plants down, mulch with a well ground root mulch.
 This will serve as a moisture retainer during dryer spells and add a polished look to the garden area.
 Do not use wood chips in a shade garden.

-With proper planning, those shady area of the yard that sometimes can be hard to manage turn into one of the most pleasing and restful places in the yard.
+With proper planning, those shady areas of the yard that sometimes can be hard to manage turn into one of the most pleasing and restful places in the yard.

-Tips: Herbs and edibles like kale and lettuce anc also add color and interest into your shade garden
+Tips: Herbs and edibles like kale and lettuce and also add color and interest into your shade garden